-Specifically designed for assets that need a rugged, yet flexible, polymer RFID tag, the RFID Flex Hard Tag is more cost effective than traditional hard tags and has reliable, consistent read range performance.
+Metalcraft’s RFID Flex Hard Tags are specifically designed for assets that need a rugged, yet flexible, polymer RFID tag that is more cost effective than traditional hard tags and has a reliable, consistent read range performance.

 DuraDestruct RFID Security Tag's specialized construction eliminates the transferability of the RFID tag and incorporates two levels of destructibility.
 If someone attempts to remove the tag the RFID antenna construction breaks into separate pieces making the read range of the tag mere inches.

 RFID for Plastic Surfaces Resources

 What is RFID?
 A Basic Guide to Radio Frequency Identification

 What is RFID?
 Radio Frequency Identification (RFID) is a technology that uses a radio wave to identify an object.
 The main components of an RFID inlay include the IC (integrated chip) which executes commands and stores data; the antenna which absorbs RF waves and helps broadcast the signal; and the substrate which is the material that the chip and antenna are attached to.

 Best Asset Tags For Plastic Containers & Pallets [RFID & Non-RFID]

 Returnable asset tracking including containers, pallets, totes and other mobile assets are vital to a company's supply chain and delivery fulfillment processes.
 Traditionally plastic containers, returnable pallets and other mobile container items are well known for being lost, damaged and generally hard to manage because of their portability, environment and heavy usage.

 RFID Numbering Options